 Upon arriving at the site, visitors will be required to have their temperatures checked before they are permitted to enter the park.

 They must also present a valid Health QR Code — which can be obtained through the AliPay or WeChat apps and synched with their ID card — that displays their health status as green ( or healthy) before being allowed to enter.

-As well, visitors must wear face masks and maintain a distance of one meter from one another at all times.
+As well, visitors must wear face masks and maintain a distance of one metre from one another at all times.